 Additionally, the Metro Grants Manual requires separate accounting of the Metropolitan Nashville Government grant funds to prevent co-mingling of Metro Funds with other sources of funding.
-The agency was in compliance with this requirement.
+The agency is in compliance with this requirement.
 Different revenue classes as well as expenditure classes have been established to separately track the sources and amounts of funding.
-Also, the agency can easily and accurately report their expenses supported by the Metro grant.
+Also, the agency can easily and accurately report their expenses supported by the Metro Appropriation.

-Based on our test work, costs and services during the period were allowable and eligible.
+Based on our test work, cost incurred and services offered during the grant period were allowable and eligible.